Sexual dimorphism: Birds

 Migratory patterns and behaviors also influence sexual dimorphisms.
-This aspect also stems back to the size dimorphism in species.
+This aspect also stems back to size dimorphism in species.
 It has been shown that the larger males are better at coping with the difficulties of migration and thus are more successful in reproducing when reaching the breeding destination.
-When viewing this in an evolutionary standpoint many theories and explanations come to consideration.
-If these are the result for every migration and breeding season the expected results should be a shift towards a larger male population through sexual selection.
+When viewing this from an evolutionary standpoint, many theories and explanations come into consideration.
+If these are the result for every migration and breeding season, the expected results should be a shift towards a larger male population through sexual selection.
 Sexual selection is strong when the factor of environmental selection is also introduced.
-The environmental selection may support a smaller chick size if those chicks were born in an area that allowed them to grow to a larger size, even though under normal conditions they would not be able to reach this optimal size for migration.
+Environmental selection may support a smaller chick size if those chicks were born in an area that allowed them to grow to a larger size, even though under normal conditions they would not be able to reach this optimal size for migration.
 When the environment gives advantages and disadvantages of this sort, the strength of selection is weakened and the environmental forces are given greater morphological weight.
 The sexual dimorphism could also produce a change in timing of migration leading to differences in mating success within the bird population.
-When the dimorphism produces that large of a variation between the sexes and between the members of the sexes multiple evolutionary effects can take place.
+When the dimorphism produces that large of a variation between the sexes and between the members of the sexes, multiple evolutionary effects can take place.
 This timing could even lead to a speciation phenomenon if the variation becomes strongly drastic and favorable towards two different outcomes.
 Sexual dimorphism is maintained by the counteracting pressures of natural selection and sexual selection.
 For example, sexual dimorphism in coloration increases the vulnerability of bird species to predation by European sparrowhawks in Denmark.
 Presumably, increased sexual dimorphism means males are brighter and more conspicuous, leading to increased predation.
 Moreover, the production of more exaggerated ornaments in males may come at the cost of suppressed immune function.
 So long as the reproductive benefits of the trait due to sexual selection are greater than the costs imposed by natural selection, then the trait will propagate throughout the population.
 Reproductive benefits arise in the form of a larger number of offspring, while natural selection imposes costs in the form of reduced survival.
 This means that even if the trait causes males to die earlier, the trait is still beneficial so long as males with the trait produce more offspring than males lacking the trait.
-This balance keeps the dimorphism alive in these species and ensures that the next generation of successful males will also display these traits that are attractive to the females.
+This balance keeps dimorphism alive in these species and ensures that the next generation of successful males will also display these traits that are attractive to females.